JonthMM/Geosoftware-1/Aufgabe6/README.md

 For the forward geocoding you need a MapBox access Token at var access_token = "access Token" in /public/locationcreationmap

 Also, due to the large size of node_modules we did not upload them.
-Instead, if you clone the whole Geosoftware-1 repository you have to go to the terminal in VS-Code.
+Instead, if you clone the whole Geosoftware-1 repository you have to go to the terminal in VS-Code.<br>
 To change the path to the Aufgabe6 folder type "cd Aufgabe6" Then type "npm init" and confirm everything.
 After that type "npm install package.json"